 I think I am going to start dreaming about church history soon, with a doctrinal emphasis, of course.
 Or cookies.
 I'd rather dream about cookies.
 I'm living and breathing those two right now.
-They kind of balance each other out.
-One is serious and deep and requires lots of mental concentration, the other is fun and relaxing and requires mostly physical effort.

 Seriously, I picked out 26 recipes that I wanted to do this year.
 Some old, some new.
 I understood that the list was too long, so I narrowed it down to 21.
 And have been laughing at my insanity ever since. :D I'm nearly half way, but not sure I'll really get to make all of them.
 However, as those who know me will tell you, I'll certainly do my best!